 We also wanted the world to know that we are open to partnerships and collaboration opportunities where it makes sense.
 So, whether you are a voting related organization, a potential user of our mobile voting software, or a single individual with dreams of making a difference, if you are interested in working with us in any capacity, please don’t hesitate to Contact Us using the form below.

 In closing, even if we have to tackle this problem on our own, Follow My Vote is up for this challenge AND we invite you to take this journey with us!
-So, be sure to subscribe to our blog and follow us on social media!!
+So, be sure to signup for our newsletter and follow us on social media!!